Learn how to make your own Simple Button Lamp like they did in The Long Winter. An easy and inexpensive source of light and fun craft!

 At the moment I’m working on creating a much better winter emergency kit than we’ve ever had before.
 Being further from civilization now without neighbors to help if something should happen, we have to be ready to handle things on our own.
 When we went through Storm Atlas earlier this year, we learned many things that I planned to work on to make our winter emergencies better and easier to handle.
 One of those things was producing more alternative light sources.
-Of course we are stocked up on flashlights, our favorite solar lamp, and candles, but it’s always good to have backup for your backup.
+Of course, we are stocked up on flashlights, our favorite solar lamp, and candles, but it’s always good to have a backup for your backup.

 I’ve been reading through The Long Winter again to find some new information that we can glean about prepping for a long winter in this very part of the country.
 Fun fact, The Long Winter took place right here 133 years ago.
 Our farmstead wasn’t quite built yet (it was built 10 years later) but I often wonder if the family that homesteaded the land was already here and if they had to go through that awful winter.

-One thing that immediately caught my eye in The Long Winter this time around was the Button Lamp.
+One thing that immediately caught my eye in The Long Winter this time around was the Button Lamps.
 I love how Ma made something out of nothing.
 Took the things they already had (scraps) and created what they needed (light).